BruceLampson/codingstandars/README.md

 Verbosity is encouraged.
 Function names should be as verbose as is practical to fully describe their purpose and behavior.

-These are examples of acceptable names for functions:
+These are examples of acceptable names for functions.

     doSomething();
     ringTheBell();
     callUser();

-The following are examples of unacceptable function names:
+The following are examples of unacceptable function names.

     DoSomething();
     RINGTHEBELL();